Ormond Amateur Football Club

-Ormond Amateur Football Club is an Australian rules football club, located 14 km south east of Melbourne in the suburb of Ormond.
+The Ormond Amateur Football Club, nicknamed the Monders, is an Australian rules football club based in the Melbourne suburb of Ormond.
+It was founded in 1931, making it the second-oldest suburban present-day club in the Victorian Amateur Football Association (VAFA).

-Ormond is the second-oldest suburban club in the Victorian Amateur Football Association.
-The club was founded in 1931 by Leslie Edward Smith.
-In 2008 Ormond welcomed back recently retired AFL player Matthew Robbins as player and assistant coach.
-After competing in B grade in season 2009, Ormond were narrowly relegated and subsequently moved down to C grade for 2010.

-In 2008 the Club won the C Grade premiership, defeating Hampton Rovers 15.12 (102 points) to 9.10 (64 points).
+As of 2024, the club competes in Division 1 of the VAFA.

 History

 The club was founded in the early years of the Great Depression.
 A local businessman named Les Smith, believed that the local young people needed a constructive way to channel their energies in difficult times, and that he was able to help them do that through sport.
 Smith had himself been nurtured as a young player of Australian Rules Football in the Albert Park State School team, which included himself, Roy Cazaly and Frank Beaurepaire.
 All three had been presented with their uniforms by Henry Harrison, a founding member of the Australian Rules game in the early 1860s.